Skip to main content

 Creating a business continuity plan may seem overwhelming, but starting with the basics is better than having no plan at all.
 Document your critical processes, identify key personnel, and establish backup procedures.
 Review and update your plan annually, and make sure key employees understand their roles.

-Contact the Steele Agency to review your current business insurance coverage and ensure you have the protection you need to weather any storm.
+Contact the Steele Agency to review your current business insurance coverage and explore coverage options that may help your business weather a disruption.